redhatci/ansible-collection-redhatci-ocp/roles/chart_verifier/README.md

 1. The helm-chart-verifier tool validates the images used in the charts by checking that the repository/image combined values match with the information available in the Red Hat certification database.
 That limits the testing with DCI in disconnected environments where the registry hosting an already certified image do not match with the registry used to certify the image.

-1. At this time there is no support to automatically manage certification projects in connect.redhat.com.

 1. The pull requests that fail the tests need to be manually deleted by the partner.

-1. The integration already supports charts that are already hosted on a reachable web server.
+1. The integration already supports local or remote charts.
+All the artifacts must be local or remote in a reachable web server.
+No combinations between local or remote files is supported.